Xia-aaa/L3former/README.md

 # for example: ETTh1
 bash scripts/multivariate_forecasting/ETTh1.sh
 ```
-The you can cheak the results in "./logs".
+Then you can cheak the results in "./logs".
 Moreover, we have provided the complete training logs in "./logs/2025".

 ## 🙏 Acknowledgements